Lord William Howard: Early life

 Howard was born on 19 December 1563 at Audley End, Essex, the fourth and last child of Thomas Howard, 4th Duke of Norfolk by his second wife, Margaret Audley.
 His older siblings were Elizabeth, who died as a child, Thomas and Margaret.
 His maternal grandparents were Thomas Audley, Baron Audley of Walden and his second wife Elizabeth Grey.
 His paternal grandparents were Henry Howard, Earl of Surrey and his wife Frances de Vere.
 On his father's side, William had an older half-brother, Philip Howard, who was also William's second cousin (because Philip's mother, Mary FitzAlan, and Margaret Audley were first cousins).
 After his mother's death in January 1564, William's father married, thirdly, Elizabeth (née Leyburne) Dacre (widow of Thomas Dacre, 4th Baron Dacre and the eldest daughter of James Leyburne of Cunswick).

-Howard's father, a Roman Catholic with a Protestant education, was arrested in 1569 for being involved in intrigues against Queen Elizabeth I, mainly because the Duke intended to marry Mary I Stewart, Queen of Scots.
-Although he was released in August 1570, a few months later he became involved in the Ridolfi plot to overthrow Elizabeth, install Mary on the English throne, and restore Catholicism.
-He was arrested again in September 1571, when his participation in the plot was discovered.
-Norfolk was tried for high treason and sentenced to death in January 1572.
-He was executed in June of that same year, when William was eight years old.
+Howard's father, a Roman Catholic with a Protestant education, was arrested in 1569 for his involvement in intrigues against Queen Elizabeth I, primarily due to the Duke's intention to marry Mary I Stewart, Queen of Scots.
+Although the Duke was released in August 1570 after no evidence could be found against him, he soon became involved in the Ridolfi Plot to overthrow Elizabeth, release to Mary and install her on the English throne, and, after marrying her and becoming king consort, restore Catholicism to England.
+He was arrested again in September 1571 when his involvement in the conspiracy was discovered.
+Norfolk was tried for high treason and sentenced to death in January 1572; he was executed in June of that year, when William was eight years old.
 After his father's death, William and his siblings Philip, Thomas, and Margaret were left in the care of their uncle, Henry Howard, who also took charge of their education.
 William and his siblings lived with their uncle at Audley End during this time.
 Due to his father's execution, much of his paternal family's property was forfeited.
 However, William and his siblings and their older half-brother Philip recovered some of the forfeited estates.

 Howard's paternal grandparents were Henry Howard, styled Earl of Surrey (the eldest son of Thomas Howard, Duke of Norfolk) and Frances de Vere (third daughter of John de Vere, Earl of Oxford and, his second wife, Elizabeth Trussell, daughter and heiress of John Trussell).
 After his grandfather's execution in 1547, his grandmother married Thomas Staynings of East Soham.
 His mother, the widow of Henry Dudley (the youngest son of John Dudley, Duke of Northumberland), was the daughter of Thomas Audley, Baron Audley of Walden and, his second wife, Elizabeth Grey (third daughter of Thomas Grey, Marquess of Dorset).